Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Introduction

 \section{Introduction}

-Over the past decades, various parametric max-stable processes (MSPs) have been proposed \citep[see, e.g.,][]{brown1977extreme, smith1990max, schlather2002models, reich2012hierarchical, opitz2013extremal}, among which the extremal-$t$ and Brown--Resnick classes are considered to be the most flexible.
+Over the past decades, various parametric max-stable processes (MSPs) have been proposed in the literature \citep[see, e.g.,][]{brown1977extreme, smith1990max, schlather2002models, reich2012hierarchical, opitz2013extremal,beranger2017models} for analyzing spatial extremes, amongst which the Brown--Resnick class is one of the most popular choices.
 Most classical applications of MSPs assume stationarity and isotropy for simplicity and computational feasibility.
-Such a simplification may be unrealistic when we obtain the data over a large or complex geographical domain.
-Misspecification of the extremal dependence structure may cause issues for model fitting and estimation of spatial risk measures (e.g., quantiles of some spatially aggregated quantity); see \cite{huser2016non}.
-Therefore, building flexible models that can capture nonstationary extremal dependence is crucial.
+Such a simplification is generally unrealistic when we obtain the data over a large or complex geographical domain.
+Misspecification of the spatial extremal dependence structure can lead to erroneous inferences about spatial risk measures (e.g., quantiles of some spatially aggregated quantities); see \cite{huser2016non} for more details.
+Therefore, building flexible models capturing nonstationary extremal dependence is crucial.